ome/omero-cli-zarr/README.md

 An exception will be thrown if any of the masks overlap.

-To handle overlapping masks, split masks into non-overlapping zarr groups using a "mask-map" which is a csv file of that specifies the name of the zarr group for each ROI on the Image.
+To handle overlapping masks, split masks into non-overlapping zarr groups using a "label-map" which is a csv file of that specifies the name of the zarr group for each ROI on the Image.
 Columns are ID, NAME, ROI_ID.

 For example, to create a group from the `textValue` of each Shape,